-The way it has been presented, explicitly or implicitly, creates an image of HCB in my mind as a man with his Leica, taped with black tape to cover the chrome, waiting with his finger on the shutter release until The decisive moment strikes.
+The way it has been presented, explicitly or implicitly, creates an image of HCB in my mind as a man with his Leica, covered with black tape to hide the chrome, waiting with his finger on the shutter release until The decisive moment strikes.
 Then he moves on to the next photograph.
-Such an extraordinary serendipity, isn’t it?
+Such extraordinary serendipity, isn’t it?

 Otherwise, would he not have called the concept “The serendipitous moment” instead of “The decisive moment?”
 But again, let us not forget Louis Pasteur’s wisdom: “Chance favors the prepared mind.”